 Although there is an official port of entry in Aguadilla, it is located at the Rafael Hernandez Airport, which means sailors will not be able to sail directly to this town.
 Instead, they will have to go to San Juan, Ponce, Mayagüez, or Guánica.
 The port nearest Aguadilla is at the .
 Customs is open from 8:00 a.m. to noon and 1:00 to 5:00 p.m.
 Monday through Saturday, and should be contacted at least 24 hours in advance at 787-729-6850 or 787-729-6802.
 When you arrive, you will need to purchase a 12 month cruising permit for $25 if you are from the U.S. and $37(USD) for visitors from elsewhere.
 Those who are not from the U.S. will also need a visa.
 After completing a trip through customs, sailors may sail on to their marina of choice.

-Planning to sail to Aguadilla using your own vessel, or a vessel you charter elsewhere?
-See the chart that follows to get information on marinas in the area.
+Do you plan to reach Aguadilla using your own vessel, or a boat you charter elsewhere?
+Check out the listing that follows to get information on area marinas.

 |2.0 mi.
 (3.2 km) North-Northwest of Aguadilla|